Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 * get seyfu's feedback on what date filters are good | Sm

 ## Stock Cards -- go live
+* BUG: names need to be url escaped
 * user sees drop down of items in the search bar | new reduce query on shipments | M
 * user can select an item and go to its stock card | Sm
 * on the stock card, the user sees a paginated display of 1000 transactions for that item with the fields date, shipmentid, from, to,expiration, lot num, qty, user | new item specific map query | M